-YAG Laser Review After Cataract Surgery With Crystalens Implant
+My YAG Laser Treatment After Cataract Surgery With Crystalens Implant

 Yag Laser Treatment For Cataract Patients

-A YAG (Yttrium Aluminum Garnet) laser is a specialized laser with several uses in the medical field, and one of the most common is postoperative treatment of cataract surgery patients.
+A YAG (Yttrium Aluminum Garnet) laser is a specialized laser with several uses in the medical field.
+One of the most common is postoperative treatment of cataract surgery patients.

 Cataract surgery consists of removing the old natural lens of the eye and replacing it with an artificial lens.
 The new lens is placed inside the same capsular bag that contained the old lens; a very thin layer of tissue that surrounds the lens of the eye, in order to hold it in place until fastened securely by tissue growth.

 Over time this bag can, and very often does, develop the same "cataract" that the old lens did—and vision again deteriorates.
 The solution is to use a YAG laser to burn away the bag once the new lens has had a chance to settle into place and attach to the eye.

 The laser uses a pair of focusing beams that are precisely focused on the capsular bag, whereupon the laser is activated for just a moment and burns the bag.
 This repeated several times until the bag is completely removed from the new lens.